Traveling to Cuba can be confusing for Americans- even for me.

 Of course, one can always go the semi-illegal route and go through a third-party country i.e. Mexico or Canada, but you didn’t hear that from me 🙂 .

-A fellow Cuban traveler at the Miami Airport informed me that booking flights directly from Miami to Havana and to other cities in Cuba is cheaper than booking through an agency, but the agency I used, Cuba Travel Services, got me all of the necessary documentation for my visa and the flight to and from, which made me feel entirely more confident about it.
+I met this guy at the airport who travels while running a company that exports old car parts, a fellow Cuban traveler at the Miami Airport, who informed me that booking flights directly from Miami to Havana and to other cities in Cuba is cheaper than booking through an agency.
+But the agency I used, Cuba Travel Services, got me all of the necessary documentation for my visa and the flight to and from, which made me feel entirely more confident about it.